Warning: I’m in the process of revamping this rulebook. Please contact the Commissioner for rules information.

 The Whalehead League tethers the development of players to their real-life development.

-Player game ratings get updated twice a year: 1) at the end of the Whalehead World Series, and 2) when a new version of OOTP is released (March, in real life).
+Player game ratings get updated once a year, at the end of the Whalehead World Series.

 Due to our update plan, OOTP’s in-game development has a different impact than typical OOTP leagues.
 Over the long haul, players’ values will closely shadow their real-life values.